mirkoschubert/minimal-contact-form/readme.txt

 = Translations =

 If you want to translate this plugin into another language, you are welcome!
-English and German (informal) is already there.
-I used the plugin [Loco Translate](https://wordpress.org/plugins/loco-translate/), but I suppose that other ways are compatible as well.
+English and German (informal) are already there.
+I used the plugin [Loco Translate](https://wordpress.org/plugins/loco-translate/), but I suppose that other ways should be compatible as well.

 = See room for improvement? =

 Great!
-There are several ways you can get involved to help make FakerPress better:
+There are several ways you can get involved to help make this plugin better:

 1. **Report Bugs:** If you find a bug, error or other problem, please report it!
 You can do this by [creating a new topic](http://wordpress.org/support/plugin/minimal-contact-form) in the plugin forum or [creating an issue](https://github.com/mirkoschubert/minimal-contact-form/issues) on Github.
 2. **Suggest New Features:** Have an awesome idea?
 Please share it!
 Simply [create a new topic](https://wordpress.org/support/plugin/minimal-contact-form) in the plugin forum to express your thoughts on why the feature should be included and get a discussion going around your idea.